Skip to main content

 rain, sun, high temperatures

-Hardwoods come from deciduous trees called Angiosperms.
+Hardwood comes from deciduous trees called Angiosperms.
 Angiosperms grow slowly which makes them more expensive, and the wood they produce is dense, close-grained, and has a high oil content.
-Broadly speaking, hardwoods can be seen as a natural fit in the outdoor furniture world because they’re strong, long-lasting, water-resistant, and able to deal with changing temperatures without warping or cracking.
-Because of their density and oil content, hardwoods are not able to be painted, though they can accept certain finishes to make them even more weather-resistant.
-Some notable examples of high quality-outdoor hardwoods are TeakShoreaAcacia, and Ipe.
+Broadly speaking, hardwood can be seen as a natural fit in the outdoor furniture world because it's strong, long-lasting, water-resistant, and able to deal with changing temperatures without warping or cracking.
+Because of its density and oil content, hardwood is not able to be painted well, although they can accept certain finishes to make them even more weather-resistant.
+Some notable examples of high quality-outdoor hardwood are teak, shorea, acacia, and ipe.

 Strengths: Easy to work with, take finishes easily and beautifully, inexpensive, eco-friendly when compared to hardwoods